Infinite-step stationarity of rotor walk and the wired spanning forest: Introduction

 It follows from \eqref{equation: odometer wsf inequality} that, when $G$ is a transient graph, the aforementioned rotor walk visits each vertex only finitely many times a.s..
 This implies that the sequence of rotor configurations $(\rho_t)_{t \geq 0}$ at the $t$-th step of the walk converges pointwise (as $t \to \infty$) to a unique rotor configuration $\sigma(\rho)$, which we refer to as the \emph{final rotor configuration} of the rotor walk.

 For finite graphs, it is a folk theorem that $\sigma(\rho)$ has the same law as $\rho$ when $\rho$ is sampled from the uniform spanning tree measure~(see \cite[Lemma~3.11]{HLM08}).
-This naturally leads us to the following problem.
+We would like to prove the same result for infinite graphs.

 \begin{problem}[Infinite-step stationarity] Let the initial rotor configuration be sampled from $\owusf$.
 Show that the final rotor configuration also follows the law of $\owusf$. \end{problem}